 - Cardiac involvement is the most important prognostic factor.

-- Primary prevention: prompt antibiotic treatment (e.g., penicillin V) of GAS tonsillopharyngitis diagnosed by throat culture or rapid strep test
+- Primary prevention: prompt antibiotic treatment of GAS tonsillopharyngitis (e.g., penicillin V)

 - Immediately follows antibiotic treatment of acute rheumatic fever (see “Treatment” above)

-- Duration depends on risk and severity of the original episode; the longer-lasting option is usually chosen.
+- Duration depends on the risk and severity of the original episode; the longer-lasting option is usually chosen.